-I design typefaces and write texts.
+I design typefaces and write texts—and code for fun.
 I give workshops and lectures, write articles in blogs and magazines, and teach online training.
 In 2010 I got into type design and in 2017 I passed with Distinction the MA Typeface Design at University of Reading, United Kingdom.
-I own a small letterpress studio, host one of the most well-known publications on typography in the Spanish language (blog & podcast Don Serifa), and organise and teach an international type design one-week workshop in Spain (Glíglifo).
+I own a small letterpress studio, host one of the most well-known publications on typography in the Spanish language (Don Serifa), and organise and teach an international type design one-week workshop in Spain (Glíglifo).

 ㋡ 2010—, Pedro Arilla.